 “ACTING ADJUTANT GENERAL OF THE ARMY”

-On September 28, Bill arrived in Manila to be fattened up by the army.
+The ship took the former POWs to Okinawa where they were put on the U.S.S.
+Haskell and take to Manila arriving there on September 25.
 He remained at Manila until he sailed for home on the U.S.S.
 Marine Shark, which arrived in Seattle, Washington, on November 1, 1945.
 It was a little over four years earlier that Bill had sailed for the Philippines from San Francisco.
 At Ft.
 Lewis, he received treatment at Madigan General Hospital before he was sent to Hayo General Hospital in Galesburg, Illinois, where he remained at the hospital for several months.
 He was then sent to Vaughn General Hospital in Hines, Illinois.

 After he was released from the hospital, Bill returned to Hinsdale on November 11, 1945.
 When he returned home, his father met him at the train station in Hinsdale.
 There, his father informed Bill that his mother had died while he was a POW.
 According to his dad, she had died from the stress caused by her worrying about Bill.
 His father explained to Bill that they did not know if he was alive or dead and that on several occasions, the government approached them offering them his GI insurance check.
 His dad said they had refused the money because they believed Bill was coming home.
 Bill told his dad that had he learned that his mother had died, he would have died in the camps because he would have lost hope.
 He was discharged on April 2, 1946.